matjanos/CloudflareLeakBrowserComparer/README.md

   dotnet run <BrowserHistory.json> sorted_unique_cf.txt
 ```

-In result you will see `result.txt` file, which contains all websites that you have ever visit and which are CloudFlare clients.
+In result you will see `result.txt` file, which contains all websites that you have ever visited and which are CloudFlare clients.